phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.3 (2019-06-11) New Grid Configurator Phase I !
+- Added: Grid Configurator Phase I: Easily view and edit common grid files.
+Phase II will have configurable common Atlas settings.
+- Fixed: If server startup sequence took a long time, the KeepAlive util would restart the util.
+- Fixed: A few minor issues if trying to open menus/windows more than once.

 v1.7.2 (2019-06-09) Added programmable Broadcast Message display duration!
 - Added: You can now set the approximate duration that messages sent in-game will be displayed.
          (The util adds extra spaces before and after the message which causes Atlas to display the message longer).
 (Thanks to Norlinri for requesting).